carpentries/instructor-training/episodes/05-memory.md

 > ## Test Your Working Memory
 >
 > [This website][memory-test] implements a short test of working memory.
 You
-> will be presented with a list of words, each presented for only a very short time.
+> will be presented with a list of words, each shown for only a very short time.
 > At the end, you will be asked to list as many of the words as you can remember.
 >
 > Take 5 minutes to complete the exercise.
 How many did you remember?
 Write your answer